jdmastermy/autoripper/README.md

 # autoripper
-Based on Regripper and Autorip script
-This script will look for the specified registry files within a given directory and parse them using RegRipper, saving the output to a designated reports directory.
+Based on Regripper and Autorip script.
+Written in batch and python This script will look for the specified registry files within a given directory and parse them using RegRipper, saving the output to a designated reports directory.

 To use this script: